sendbee/sendbee-php-api-client/README.md

 Every contact is linked with conversation with an agent.
 Conversation could be handled by an agent or a bot (automation).
-Every time a message has been sent to a contact by an agent or using the API, the bot is automatically turned off for that conversation.
+Every time a message has been sent to a contact by an agent or using the API, the bot is automatically turned off for that conversation - except when you set 'prevent_bot_off' to true via API call (see [Send message](#send-message)).

 Use the example below to change the chatbot status based on your use case.

 ```php